Tarris Reed Jr.

-Tarris A. Reed Jr. (born August 5, 2003) is an American college basketball power forward for the UConn Huskies.
-He previously played for the Michigan Wolverines.
+Tarris Alvence Reed Jr. (born August 5, 2003) is an American basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+He played college basketball for the Michigan Wolverines and UConn Huskies.

 Early life and high school

+For his first three years of high school, Reed went to Chaminade College Preparatory School in St. Louis, Missouri.
+In his senior year he went to Link Academy in Branson, Missouri.
 As a sophomore, Reed averaged 14.5 points and 8.5 rebounds per game.
 As a junior, he averaged 21.8 points, 11.5 rebounds, 1.4 assists, and 2.6 blocks per game, earning him 2021 Greater St. Louis Player of the Year recognition from the St. Louis Post-Dispatch and The St. Louis American.
-Coming out of high school Reed was rated as a four-star recruit, the 13th ranked center, and the 69th overall player in the class of 2022.
+Coming out of high school, Reed was rated a four-star recruit, the 13th ranked center, and the 69th overall player in the class of 2022.
 Reed committed to play college basketball for the Michigan Wolverines over offers from school such as Michigan State, Ohio State, Purdue, Florida, Illinois, Indiana and Kansas.

 College career

+Michigan

 Reed enrolled at the University of Michigan in 2022.
-As a sophomore, he tallied 19 points, six rebounds and three blocks in a win over Iowa on December 10, 2023.
+He played sparingly his freshman season, but as a sophomore, Reed started 31 of 32 games, averaging 9.0 points per game, a team-high 7.2 rebounds per game, and 1.4 blocks per game on 51.9 percent shooting.
+He tallied 19 points, six rebounds and three blocks in a win over Iowa on December 10, 2023.
 On January 4, 2024, Reed recorded his first career double-double versus Minnesota, scoring 14 points and bringing down 11 rebounds.
 On January 18, he posted a career-high 20 points against Illinois.
-During the 2023–24 season, Reed played in 32 games with 31 starts, averaging nine points, a team-high 7.2 rebounds, and 1.4 blocks per game on 51.9 percent shooting.
 After the season, he entered the NCAA transfer portal.